Kevin Vann

-Kevin William Vann (born May 10, 1951) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Orange in Southern California since 2012.
-Vann previously served as bishop of the Diocese of Fort Worth in Texas from 2005 to 2012.
+Kevin William Vann (born May 10, 1951) is an American Catholic prelate serving as Bishop of Orange in California since 2012.
+Vann previously served as Bishop of Fort Worth in Texas from 2005 to 2012.

-Vann is the ecclesiastical delegate for the Pastoral Provision for former Anglicans.
+Vann is the ecclesiastical delegate for the Pastoral Provision for former Anglican priests.

 Early life and education

-The eldest of six children, Kevin Vann was born on May 10, 1951, in Springfield, Illinois, to William and Theresa (née Jones) Vann.
+The eldest of six children, Kevin William Vann was born on May 10, 1951, in Springfield, Illinois, to William and Theresa (née Jones) Vann.
 William was a postal worker and Theresa a nurse and clinical instructor at St. John's Hospital in Springfield.

 After graduating from Griffin High School in Springfield, Vann entered Springfield College.
 In 1974, he obtained a Bachelor of Science degree in medical technology from Millikin University in Decatur, Illinois.
 After graduating from Millikin, Vann worked as a medical technologist at St. John's Hospital.